June 9, 2014

 And so finally, to the question administrators really are asking:

-- SLPs need to be asking questions of teachers regarding the depth of any curriculum topic being used to address Common Core standards.
+- SLPs need to ask teachers questions about the depth of any curriculum topic being used to address Common Core standards.

 - SLPs need to be able to explain and model how speech and language goals fit into lesson plans and expectations.